-If this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards, provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\Box$

-CALCULATION OF REGISTRATION FEE
+- amendment to a registration statement filed pursuant to General Instruction I.D. filed pursuant to Rule 413(b) under the Securities Act, check the following box. \Box to register additional securities o r 3 r the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, the definitions of "large accelerated filer," "accelerated filer," "smaller reporting con Exchange Act.
+1 0 1 5 an Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards, provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box CALCULATION OF REGISTRATION FEE

-Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Offering Price Per Unit(1) Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Common Shares of Beneficial Interest, \$0.01 par value 799,623 \$134.99 \$107,941,109 \$10,006
+Proposed Proposed Amount Maximum Maximum Title of Each Class of Securities to be Registered to be Registered Offering Price Per Unit(1) Aggregate Offering Price(1) Amount of Registration Fee(2) Common Shares of Beneficial Interest, \$0.01 par value 834,091 \$110.80 \$92,417,283 \$10,083